wpeka/wpadcenter/README.txt

 - The <strong>cloaked URL</strong> feature ensures that the visitors see the original domain name and not the destination URL.
 You can change the prefix that comes before the cloaked link's slug from the global settings in WP AdCenter.
 - The <strong>Google Analytics tracking integration</strong> feature enables you to effortlessly integrate with Google Analytics and see all the ads performance reports directly inside your GA Dashboard.
 - With <strong>ad block detection,</strong> WP AdCenter automatically detects a visitor who has enabled an ad-blocker and then requests the user to disable it with a custom message.
+- You can also display dynamic ads in different formats like <strong>carousel ads, pop-up ads, scroll bar ads</strong>, and much more.
+- You can also <strong>AB test</strong> different ad placements with the plugin.
+- With the <strong>click fraud protection</strong> feature, you can prevent malicious users from click bombing ads on your site.
+This feature is useful to protect your AdSense account.

 == What ad types are supported by WP AdCenter? ==